-- 97 Reporting entities must report on payment times based on an invoicing date.
-Entities may use: - the invoice receipt date the date the reporting entity received the invoice, or - the date of issue on the invoice if the receipt date cannot be easily determined by the reporting entity. - 98 For contractual arrangements, the invoice will be considered received by the entity in accordance with the contract's invoicing requirements (either written or oral).
-This will ensure payment times reported reflect the terms agreed. - 99 The date of receipt of an invoice is determined by the date it was received by the entity from the supplier, not when the invoice is entered into the entity's accounting or information systems or when it is approved or authorised. - 100 Where an invoice is issued but is contingent on an event occurring, there may not be a trade credit arrangement until the event occurs.
-In these cases, the date the event occurred can be used for calculation of payment times. - 101 If an entity determines that ascertaining the invoice receipt date would not be supported by its record-keeping processes, it may elect to use the invoice issue date for all invoices.
+- 99 For contractual arrangements, the invoice will be considered received by the entity in accordance with the contract's invoicing requirements (either written or oral).
+This will ensure payment times reported reflect the terms agreed. - The date of receipt of an invoice is determined by the date it was received by the entity from the supplier, not when the invoice is entered into the entity's accounting or information systems or when it is approved or authorised. - 101 Where an invoice is issued but is contingent on an event occurring, there may not be a trade credit arrangement until the event occurs.
+In these cases, the date the event occurred can be used for calculation of payment times. - If an entity determines that ascertaining the invoice receipt date would not be supported by its record-keeping processes, it may elect to use the invoice issue date for all invoices.
 Whether an invoice receipt date can be easily determined is not required for each individual invoice.
-Entities may use an approach that uses both invoice receipt dates and invoice issue dates.

-102 We will not consider a report to be misleading because payment times were calculated from the invoice issue date, or a combination of invoice issue date and invoice receipt date, provided this calculation methodology is disclosed in report comments.
+Entities may use an approach that uses both invoice receipt dates and invoice issue dates. - We will not consider a report to be misleading because payment times were calculated from the invoice issue date, or a combination of invoice issue date and invoice receipt date, provided this calculation methodology is disclosed in report comments.
 See Guidance note 2: Preparing a payment times report for information on false and misleading reports.